Are you planning to visit Hawaii? Check if you need a power plug adapter or voltage converter for the power sockets (outlets) used on Hawaii.

 Electricity on Hawaii

-On Hawaii the power plugs and sockets are of type A and B. The standard voltage is 120 V and the standard frequency is 60 Hz.
+On Hawaii the power plug sockets are of type A and B. The standard voltage is 120 V and the frequency is 60 Hz.

 Power plug adapter needed on Hawaii?

-On Hawaii the power plugs and sockets are of type A and B. Check out the following pictures.
-When living in Guatemala you don't need a power plug adapter on Hawaii.
-Your power plugs fit.
-We recommend you to pack a 3 to 2 prong adapter in case type B sockets are not available.
+On Hawaii the power plug sockets are of type A and B. Check out the following pictures.
+When living in the United Kingdom you need a power plug adapter for sockets type A and B.

 Buy a power plug (travel) adapter